-There are positive stops at each end of the bevel range.
+There are Positive Stops at each end of the Bevel Range.
 To ensure accurate cuts, the Positive Stops MUST be positioned at exactly 90° and 45°.
 The Bevel Stops are properly adjusted as shipped.
 However, for maximum accuracy, you should check the position of the Stops upon assembly and from time to time to assure that the settings remain satisfactory.
-To check the position of the Stops and adjust if necessary, see Figure 23 and do the following:
+To check the position of the Stops and adjust if necessary, see Figure 26 and do the following:

-- 1. Release the center knob on the bevel handwheel, located on the right side of the Saw by rotating counter-clockwise. - 2.
-Rotate the bevel handwheel counter clockwise and tilt the blade to the 0° position until the Stop is reached. - 3.
-Using a combination square , check the angle of the blade face to the table, as shown in Figure 24.
+- 1. Release the Center Knob on the Bevel Handwheel, located on the right side of the Saw by rotating counter-clockwise. - 2.
+Rotate the Bevel Handwheel counter clockwise and tilt the Blade to the 0° position until the Stop is reached. - 3.
+Using a Combination Square c, check the angle of the Blade Face to the Table, as shown in Figure 27.
 Confirm the blade is at 90° to the table. - 4.
-If the blade is not perpendicular to the table, turn hand wheel to slightly tilt the blade away from the stop position then adjust the 90° Stop with the 3/16 inch T-Handle Allen Wrench by adjusting the Set Screw located in the Table Top immediately in front of the left side of throat plate A. Re-check angle using the carpenter's square and continue to adjust until the blade is at 90° when returned to the stop position. - 5.
-Rotate the bevel handwheel clockwise until it rests on the 45° Stop.
-Then repeat Steps 3 and 4, adjusting the 45° Stop with the 3/16 inch T-Handle Allen Wrench by adjusting the set screw located in front of the right side of the throat plate.
+If the Blade is not perpendicular to the Table, turn Hand wheel to slightly tilt the Blade away from the Stop Position then adjust the 90° Stop by adjusting the Set Screw located in the Table Top immediately in front of the left side of Throat Plate A. Re-check angle using the Carpenter's Square and continue to adjust until the Blade is at 90° when returned to the Stop Position. - 5.
+Rotate the Bevel Handwheel clockwise until it rests on the 45° Stop.
+Then repeat Steps 3 and 4, adjusting the 45° Stop by adjusting the Set Screw located in front of the right side of the Throat Plate B.